Tony Core

 Anthony Core (born March 20, 1964), commonly called Tony Core, is an American politician from Ohio and a former Republican member of the Ohio General Assembly.
-A graduate of Ohio State University, he is a lawyer from rural Rushsylvania in Logan County.
+A graduate of Ohio State University with degrees in agricultural economics and law, he is a lawyer from rural Rushsylvania in Logan County.

 Government career

 Core first entered government service in Logan County, where he was a member of the county's MR/DD (mental retardation/developmental disability) board.
 In 1999, he was appointed to fill the empty seat for the 83rd District of the House of Representatives, which includes part or all of Logan, Marion, and Union counties; the seat had been vacated by the death of its previous occupant, Tony's father Ed.
 After finishing the partial term, he was re-elected to four full terms before being term-limited in 2008.
 His seat was filled by Dave Burke of Marysville.

 Core won an uncontested race for Logan County Commissioner in 2008.

 During his time in the state legislature, Core used a logo of an apple eaten to the core.